oschakoory/DeepMPTB/README.md

 - Age of woman
 - Trimester of sample collection

-The taxonomic profiles are produced by RiboTaxa, a metagenomics classifier for precise species level identification from shotgun metagenomics.
+The taxonomic profiles are produced by <a class="reference external" href="https://github.com/oschakoory/RiboTaxa" target="_blank" rel="noopener noreferrer">RiboTaxa</a>, a metagenomics classifier for precise species level identification from shotgun metagenomics.

 In case if the three clinical data are not available, users can choose "unknown" for each data.